DanielFemi81/alx-system_engineering-devops/0x02-shell_redirections/README.md

 duplicates the last line of the file iacta
 10. find -name "*.js" -type f -delete deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+11. find . -type d ! -path . -print | wc -l
+counts the number of directories and sub-directories in the current directory.